← Research

 • Circular flow — money that returns to its origin

-• Concentration risk — too much flow through one node
+• Concentration risk — too much through one node

 ENRON SPE NETWORK